sudo-sidd/classroom-downloader/README.md

 - Ensure `credentials.json` is in the project root
 - Verify the file is valid JSON from Google Cloud Console

+**"AI classification is not available"**
+- Add your `GEMINI_API_KEY` environment variable
+- Get API key from [Google AI Studio](https://makersuite.google.com/app/apikey)
+- Restart the application after adding the key
+- Check logs for Gemini connection status

 **"Authentication failed"**
 - Check that required APIs are enabled in Google Cloud Console
 - Verify OAuth consent screen is properly configured
 - Ensure your account has access to the courses

+**"No courses showing" or "Subject organization not loading"**
+- Courses and subjects now auto-refresh on page load and login
+- Check browser console for any JavaScript errors
+- Verify authentication status in the top-right corner
+- Refresh the page to trigger auto-loading

+**"Download progress not visible"**
+- Progress container now appears automatically when downloads start
+- Check browser console for any errors
+- Ensure JavaScript is enabled
+- Progress persists even after page refresh

 **"Access denied" errors during download**
 - Some files may be private or restricted